scottjr632/jf/jf-cli/PLAN.md

  [x] Wire config + stack helpers; update docs/tests; run `go test ./...`.

 ## Design
-- Stacks are automatically created when a new commit is created
+- Stacks are persisted in `.jf/stack.json` with UUID-backed commit entries and a current pointer.
-- `jf commit` automatically creates a new commit that is treated as a new stack item
+- `jf commit` appends a new stack item (UUID + SHA) and updates the pointer.
-- `jf amend` amends to the current commit
+- `jf amend` updates the current stack item SHA and rebases descendants when needed.
-- `jf ls` lists the current stack and its items which are commits
+- `jf ls` lists the current stack items from metadata.
-- `jf submit` creates a PR for the current stack, one PR per commit and the PR name should be automatically in inferred
+- `jf submit` creates a PR per stack item and infers PR titles from commit subjects.
-- we should treat commits as atomic units that hold one logical changes
+- Commits are treated as atomic units of change.